 All blasting operations will be strictly coordinated with project management; construction site supervision and local AHJ.
 Emphasis will be on the safe and efficient fragmentation of the rock on this project without impact to the environment or surrounding structures.
 The initial Test Blast will be located furthest away from existing buildings.
-The location will enable the operation to determine ground transmission characteristics in a shallow cut area affording opportunity to refine design as the work approach the existing structures.
+This will occur on the northern portion of the building where the rock is the shallowest (refer to Test Blast Plan in the Annex).
+This location will enable the operation to determine ground transmission characteristics in a shallow cut area affording opportunity to refine design as the work approach the existing structures.
+From there we will work in a southerly developing a working face from east to west.
+We anticipate one to two blast events per day for duration of 15 working days.
 Experience has shown advantage to incorporating the following elements into our design strategy: